 Gabriel Weinberg started this search engine to cater to a niche audience who enjoyed their privacy.
 He self-funded the company for 4 years after starting out until external capital was poured into it.

 DDG has a user-base of privacy enthusiasts.
-Most search traffic is still owned by Google, but for those who are aware of tracking mechanisms, actively switched to DDG.
+Though most search traffic is still owned by Google, those who are aware of tracking mechanisms, actively switched to DDG.

 The userbase of the company continues to be privacy-focused searchers who value their personal data.